Women in Science: Dr Yang Yinping, IHPC

 Q: Tell us what you do at A*STAR.

 When I joined A*STAR's Institute of High Performance Computing (IHPC) in 2007, my first research experience was to build an intelligent e-negotiation agent.
-This was followed by research into sentiment analysis and multimodal emotion recognition.
+This was followed by research into sentiment analysis and emotion recognition.
 I am

 As a founding member and senior scientist at IHPC’s Social and Cognitive Computing Department since 2014, I founded, built and currently lead a multidisciplinary team of scientists and engineers across diverse backgrounds, including computer science,